 Now of course this is fasting in the traditional sense, so no food whatsoever.
 But drinks like water, coffee and tea are permitted.
 Which brings us to the main part of our discussion which is what are the benefits of drinking coffee and/or tea while intermittent fasting?

 While water should be the main drink of choice when fasting, opting for black coffee is an excellent choice, too.
-You aren’t cheating or breaking any fasting rules and coffee can actually enhance your fasting experience.
-Your body will not be taken out of ketosis by drinking black coffee and the caffeine in coffee can also speed up your metabolism.
+You aren’t cheating or breaking any rules.
+Intermittent fasting and coffee can actually enhance your fasting experience.
+Your body will not be taken out of ketosis by drinking black coffee.
+The caffeine in coffee may also speed up your metabolism.